-Sector and industry trends reflect the work within the CSRA region, including out-of-region residents.
-The CSRA's employment base is largely a mix of small businesses across a variety of sectors.
-There are 9,394 businesses in the region, employing 233,991 people.
+There are 10,728 businesses in the region, employing 178,302. people.
 The majority of businesses employ ten or fewer people.
 The small business sector of the economy is supplemented by major employers such as manufacturers, education institutions, and government agencies.

-Figure E-1 displays the CSRA's industry mix in 2000 and 2016.
-The majority of jobs in the region are in service-producing industries, which has increased by over 10% since 2000.
-Over 60% of the CSRA's jobs are in this sector, followed by Government (24.4%) and Goods Producing (14.5%).
+Figure E-1 displays the CSRA's industry mix in 2020.
+The majority of jobs in the region are in service-producing industries, which has been the fastest growing sector since 2020.
+The Goods Producing and Government saw declines in employment.
 These data highlight the shift from manufacturing to service industries that has occurred in the past twenty years.